AWBuchanan7/temple/README.md

 As well, currently you have to edit ModLoader.js to tell it where your Project64 directory is located.

-## Usage
+## Installation & Usage
+Currently, you'll need to build the latest version of [Project64](https://github.com/project64/project64) as their latest public release does not yet feature the functionality required by Temple.

+Once you have the latest Project64, include the built Temple files (you can get the latest release build from our [Releases page](https://github.com/AWBuchanan7/Temple/releases)) in your ".../Project64/Scripts/" directory.

-Grab the latest version of Project64 and include the built Temple files in your ".../Project64/Scripts/" directory.
-You should find that "ModLoader.js" is available under the 'Debugger' menu's 'Scripts' option, right-click it and select 'Run'.
+Once the Temple files have been installed to your Scripts directory you should find that "ModLoader.js" is available under Project64's 'Debugger' menu's 'Scripts' option.
+Right-click on "ModLoader.js" and select 'Run'.
 ModLoader will import and register Temple and then load any __configured__ mods from the "./ExampleMods/" or "./Mods/" directories.

 ## Example Mods
 Currently Temple comes bundled with some example mods, the most notable of these mods are described here. _(Note: these mods are in early alpha stage development and come with many bugs, give them a try, but please understand they are essentially "early access")_